Henk Tas

-Hendrik Everhart (Henk) Tas (born 23 July 1948, in Rotterdam) is a Dutch visual artist, working as a sculptor, photographer, graphic artist, and wall painter.
+Hendrik Everhart (Henk) Tas (born 23 July 1948) is a Dutch visual artist, working as a sculptor, photographer, graphic artist, and wall painter.

 Biography

 Tas was born in 1948 in Rotterdam, and grew up part of his youth in Canada.
 In Rotterdam he studied from 1966 to 1972 at the Academy of Visual Arts in Rotterdam in the direction free drawing and painting.

 After graduating, Tas settled in Rotterdam as a visual artist.
 He starting with graphics and then focused on staged photography.
 His work is inspired by rock music and pop music.
 He used to stage his images with hats, toys, instruments, lights and plastic figures, which result in what he called "toverfotografie" (magic photography).
 He also made screen prints and large format mosaics inspired by lyrics.